rrra/www/content/licensing/index.md

 Please follow our [education category](/categories/education/) for the latest news about RRRA education programs.

-Our club also holds
+Our club holds
-[bi-monthly license testing sessions](/dates/license-testing/) for those who prefer independent study.
+[bi-monthly license testing sessions](/dates/license-testing/) which are open to everyone.